keithhubner/CKA-in-90days/Days/day1.md

 ## What is Kubernetes?

-To quote the official documentaion:
+To quote the official documentation:

 "Kubernetes is a portable, extensible, open source platform for managing containerized workloads and services, that facilitates both declarative configuration and automation."